 - Keyless Drill Chuck: No key is required.
 You can open and close it by hand.
 Quick and simple.

 Sizes also vary.
 Some are 10mm, while others are 13mm.
-Larger size means larger bits that it can handle.
+A larger size means it can handle larger bits.

-On Jaibros.com, you will be getting both kinds with complete information, so the choice becomes simple.
+On Jaibros.com, you will find both types with complete information, making the choice simple.

 Keyed vs. Keyless Chucks – What You Require

 Let us keep it simple.
-Look below to choose which chunk would be ideal for your job.
+See below to choose the chunk that is ideal for your job.

 Keyed Drill Chuck:

-- Good Points: Hold is very solid.
-Great for tough work like metal or concrete drilling.
+- Good Points: Hold is excellent.
+Great for heavy-duty work such as metal or concrete drilling.

 - Bad Points: You have to use a key every time.
 If the key is lost, you are in bad luck.

-- Use It For: Heavy or rough work, where you need complete control.
+- Use It For: Heavy or rough work that requires complete control.

 Keyless Drill Chuck